Apply by December 20, 2024

 • This is a 2-year program

-• Participants receive $6,000 per year, plus a $3,000 exit grant, to support their general operations, advocacy and programming.
+• Participants receive $7,500 per year in general support funding.
 They are also eligible to receive a $1,000 capacity building mini-grant.

 Steps To Apply